GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 Conditions and actions from behaviors can also be used in functions events.
 For this, behavior parameters must be added after an object parameter.

-### Use parameter values
+#### Use parameter values

-A parameter can be an object, a text, a number or some other kind of data (the name of a layer, a boolean, etc...).
-You can use expressions and conditions to access the parameters passed to a function.
+A number, string and boolean parameter values can be compare with conditions.

+TODO: screenshot of the instruction editor showing the 3 conditions

-For an object, a number or a text parameter, you can directly use them in expressions: just write the name of the parameter.
-For example, if a parameter is called "ScoreToMultiply" and is a number, you can do: `2 * ScoreToMultiply`.
+Parameters can also be used directly in expressions by writing their name.
+For instance, a parameter called "ScoreToMultiply" can be used the following: `2 * ScoreToMultiply`.

 !!! note

-    In previous versions of GDevelop, you needed to use `GetArgumentAsNumber` or `GetArgumentAsString`, passing the name of the argument **between quotes**.
-This is not needed anymore and you're encouraged not to use these functions.
-They continue to work but are verbose and error prone.
+    In previous versions of GDevelop, the expressions `GetArgumentAsNumber` or `GetArgumentAsString` were used to access parameter values.
+Some old extensions may still use them even though they are no longer necessary.

 Here is an example of a text parameter that will get a scene name, which is then used in an action for changing the scene.